SAP/spartacus-docs/_pages/dev/components/searchbox-component.md

 title: Searchbox Component (DRAFT)
 ---

 The searchbox component is concerned with searching the product catalog using a typeahead search.
-The end-user can use the searchbox component to search through the product catalog, without leaving the page.
+The end-user can use the searchbox component to search through the product catalog without leaving the page.
 Search results are fetch as you type, and persist once you navigate to a product detail page or listing page.
 The backend returns both product items as well as product suggestions.

 ## Component mapping